Internship Program

 - Acceptance into the program is contingent on passing a background check

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern orientation on May 29th – Orientation is Mandatory

 Animal Care Internship Types:

-Ambassador Animal Care Internship
+- Ambassador Animal Care Internship

-Carnivore Internship
+- Carnivore Internship

-Herpetology Internship
+- Herpetology Internship

-Interns in this department will learn about the husbandry and care of a large variety of reptiles and amphibians, and will assist with daily care, conservation-based programs, and educational opportunities for our visitors.
-Species include American alligator, large tortoises, and a variety of venomous and nonvenomous snakes, turtles, frogs, fish, and invertebrates.
+- Interns in this department will learn about the husbandry and care of a large variety of reptiles and amphibians, and will assist with daily care, conservation-based programs, and educational opportunities for our visitors.
+Species include American alligator, Komodo dragon, large tortoises, and a variety of venomous and nonvenomous snakes, turtles, frogs, fish, and invertebrates.
 Interns will learn about safe handling techniques for all species; however, interns will not be directly handling venomous animals.

-Hoofstock and Birds Internship
+- Hoofstock and Birds Internship

-Primates Internship
+- Primates Internship

 1 Zoo Drive